badgirlbongi/bongihub/workflow.md

 -- plus circle button now showing (used bs icon), now needs styling -- addplace.php html code
 -- fixing database and adding images when adding place information

+06/02/2024
++ doing testing to see where to go next